russjfreeman/vanputer/README.md

 * Same for gas?
 * How long does a/this vanlifer linger in one place (3 days, or weeks?)
 * What are the best places to linger? :-)
-* How much diesel used to go how far
+* How much diesel used, to go how far

 Hopefully, with what I'd like to do, we'll be able to answer those questions fairly easily because, with it being open for anyone to use or contribute to, we should see lots of different configurations of vans from lots of different people (Yes, I am an optimist).